Laundry Care In 9 Easy Steps

 Which garments to tumble dry and which should dry flat

-Because different materials have different laundry needs, it's important to check your garments' fabric care labels before getting started.
-Knowing these symbols will help you get the best results and preserve the life of your clothes.
-Follow along to learn how to read laundry symbols or simply download or print our free laundry symbol cheat sheet to use whenever you need it, so you can give your clothes the best care possible:
+Because different materials have different laundry needs, it’s important to check your garments’ fabric care labels before getting started.
+Knowing these symbols will help you understand how to do laundry properly and preserve the life of your clothes.
+Follow along to learn how to read care and fiber labels, or simply download or print our free laundry symbol cheat sheet to use whenever you need it so you can give your clothes the best care possible:

 Step 2.
 Learn How to Separate Laundry

-Once you've familiarized yourself with fabric care labels, the next step toward laundry success is sorting.
-For the best results, you'll want to wash different colors and fabrics separately, so to begin, you can sort clothes by:
+Once you’ve familiarized yourself with fabric care labels, the next step in how to do laundry properly is sorting.
+For the best results, you’ll want to wash different colors and fabrics separately.
+To begin, you can sort clothes by:

 Clothes with deep colors are more likely to bleed dye when washed.
 To avoid damaging other clothing, sort laundry according to color, separating lights from darks.